 Brooke Holliday Hunter is an Associate, and practices in the firm’s Estate Planning, Probate Litigation, and Real Property practice groups.
-Brooke earned her law degree from the University of Hawaii, William S. Richardson School of Law, fulfilling a desire to combine her interests in history, writing, policy and current affairs into a single, meaningful profession.
+Brooke earned her law degree from the University of Hawaii, William S. Richardson School of Law, where she served as co-editor-in-chief and staff writer for the University of Hawaii Law Review.

 Brooke received the CALI Excellence for the Future Award for the highest grade in Second Year Seminar, which focused on solutions to the growing issue of estate planning for digital assets.
-Brooke was a board member and instructor with the Students for Public Outreach and Civic Education, a law school organization dedicated to teaching community members about the law and its effects on their lives.
+She was a board member and instructor with the Students for Public Outreach and Civic Education, a law school organization dedicated to teaching high school students about the law and its effects on their lives.
 She was also a member of the James S. Burns Aloha Chapter of the American Inns of Court and a student representative with the Hawaii Women Lawyers.

 Professional and Community Affiliations